 - have a website on Baidu, Chinese most used search engine, to look legitimate;

-- work on Seo and Sem, to rank in a good position;
+- work on SEO and SEM, to rank in a good position;

-- have an official account on WeChat, and to join as many groups and communities as possible to promote your company;
+- have an official account on WeChat, and join as many groups and communities as possible to promote your company;

 - be present on Zhihu or Toutiao, two Chinese Q&A platforms, in order to generate awareness about your brand and to educate your consumers about your products.

-To keep up with Chinese high standards of technology, brands like Lancôme started using augmented reality technologies to offer a highly personalized service to its customers.
+To keep up with Chinese high standards of technology, brands like Lancôme started using augmented reality technologies to offer a highly personalized service to their customers.
 To do this, it acquired ModiFace, a start-up founded by dermatologists that use photos or videos of users to simulate skincare treatments on them.

 The App developed by ModiFace analyzes skin imperfections and then recommends specific treatments accompanied by an image of future results.
 In short, like having a specialist at your disposal without having to take a step out of the house.

 It is possible to choose the variations of a product and apply them to your figure from the camera.
-The color palette is fully selectable; you can change the intensity of the color and apply different types of make-up (blush, eye shadow, etc.).
+The color palette is fully selectable; you can change the intensity of the color and apply different types of makeup (blush, eye shadow, etc.).

 This interactive experience not only simplifies the choice but also encourages the purchase of more products and collects consumer preferences.

 Mini-programs are WeChat internal mini-apps.
 They have 600 million active users.
-They offer extra services: e-commerce, coupons, tasks, games, augmented realities.
+They offer extra services: e-commerce, coupons, tasks, games, and augmented realities.
 They are used in order to improve the relationship between brands and consumers and strengthen customer loyalty.